Fort Montgomery (Alabama): Construction

 After the Treaty of Fort Jackson, Jackson sent a large force of troops to the southern portion of the Mississippi Territory to allow for greater protection of settlers in the area around the Mobile River and southern Alabama River and to prepare for further military action in the War of 1812.
-A section of this force came down the Alabama River and a separate group marched down the Federal Road under the command of General John Coffee, who was serving as Jackson's chief of staff.
+A section of this force came down the Alabama River and a separate group marched down the Federal Road towards Fort Stoddert under the command of General John Coffee, who was serving as Jackson's chief of staff.
 In August 1814, a detachment of troops under Colonel Thomas Hart Benton began construction of a new fort on Holmes Hill (a high sand hill that was chosen due to the fact it had multiple surrounding freshwater springs), near the present-day community of Tensaw.
 They were also joined by the 44th Infantry Regiment, who came from Kentucky under the command of William Orlando Butler.
 The fort was constructed to serve as a supply base for Jackson's further military action in the War of 1812 and was named for Lemuel P. Montgomery, a friend of Jackson's who was killed at the Battle of Horseshoe Bend.
 Fort Montgomery was built over the next two months by members of the 3rd Infantry, 39th Infantry, and 44th Infantry.
 Typical of other contemporary stockades, Fort Montgomery was built in a star shape, had 14-foot high log walls, a moat, and a blockhouse.
 The blockhouse was three stories tall and covered with hard logs and pine tar.
 In addition, it was defended by four 6-pounder guns placed on top of the blockhouse.
 After construction was completed, the headquarters of the 7th Military District was relocated from Fort Stoddert to Fort Montgomery.